itsakettle/itsakettle.github.io.unpublished/_posts/2016-11-19-inside_som.md

 ![plot of chunk iris-example-plot2](assets/img/inside_som/figure/iris-example-plot2-1.png)

-* The Versicolor and Virginica (2s and 3s) species can nearly be separated.
+* The versicolor and virginica (2s and 3s) species can nearly be separated.
 We can use the plot to identify potentially interesting flowers by looking at codes with a mix of the two species.
-For instance in code 6 there are 9 Versicolor and 1 Virginica.
-This Virginica flower might be of interest given its so similar to many Versicolor flowers and is so far away from the other Virginica flowers.
+For instance in code 6 there are 9 versicolor and 1 virginica.
+This virginica flower might be of interest given it's so similar to many versicolor flowers and is so far away from the other virginica flowers.

 {% highlight r %}